Find what you are looking for

 Exploring Wide Angle Lenses Part 2: Composition Techniques for Wide-Angle Lenses

-In narrow indoor settings where you want to capture a wide field-of-view
+In indoor settings where you want to capture a wide field-of-view

 To make buildings look taller

 The wide angle-of-view of a wide-angle lens is also perfect for making buildings look taller.
-Move closer to the walls of the building and aim the camera directly upwards to bring out the perspective effect.
-To further enhance the effect, compose using a portrait orientation.
+Move closer to the walls of the building and shoot at a low position and low angle to bring out the perspective effect.
+Use a vertical orientation to emphasise the height further.

 Share your photos on My Canon Story & stand a chance to be featured on our social media platforms